On This Page

-Frontcountry opportunities along the Highway 3 Corridor offer vehicle accessible camping, day-use interpretive trails while backcountry/wilderness opportunities offer longer hiking trails, horse use and wilderness camping.
+Four summer drive-in campgrounds along the Highway 3 Corridor offer vehicle accessible camping, day-use interpretive trails while backcountry/wilderness opportunities offer longer hiking trails, horse use and backcountry camping.

-- The park has a large variety of walking/hiking trails which range anywhere from a 15 minute walk up to a 6 day hike.
+- The park has a large variety of walking/hiking trails that range anywhere from a 15-minute walk up to a 6-day hike.
 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.

 - The plants in this park are susceptible to winds, rain, extended periods of dry weather, heavy snow fall and a very short growing season.
 For this reason we ask that you and your pets stay on the trails, don’t trample or pick the flora.